Clemapfel/jluna/docs/manual.md

 ## Introspection

 The main advantage julia has over C++ is its introspection and meta-level features.
 While introspection is technically possible in C++, it can be quite cumbersome and complicated.
-In julia, things like deducing the signature of a function or classifying types is fairly straight forward and accessible. `jluna` aims to take advantage of this by giving a direct interface for this part of julias toolset.
+In julia, things like deducing the signature of a function or classifying types is fairly straight-forward and accessible even to novice programmers. `jluna` aims to take advantage of this by giving a direct interface to this part of julias toolset through `jluna::Type`.

 ### Type Proxies